plewis/plewis.github.io/phylogenetics/xanadu.md

     pwd

 shows you the full path of the present working directory.
 The path shown should end with your username, indicating that you are currently in your home directory.
+If you are using one of the students accounts, e.g. `eeb5349usr10`, then the directory path will end with `eeb5349/usr10`, not `eeb5349usr10`.

 ####  mkdir command: creating a new directory

-Typing the following command will create a new directory named `pauprun` in your home directory:
+Typing the following command will create a new directory named _pauprun_ in your home directory:

     mkdir pauprun